landakram/markhudnall.com/README.md

 You will need [Janet](https://janet-lang.org/), `jpm`, Node/npm, and a Java runtime for Shadow CLJS. `jpm load-lockfile lockfile.jdn` installs the Janet dependencies globally, including Remarkable.

-The build reads public notes from the Obsidian vault at `OBSIDIAN_VAULT`, defaulting to `/Users/mark/Documents/Obsidian/mh/mh`.
-Notes are private by default; add `publish: true` to publish.
+The build reads public notes from the committed snapshot at `content/public`.
+Notes are private by default in Obsidian; add `publish: true` to publish, then run `npm run obsidian:export` locally to refresh the snapshot.
 The exported note set is driven by an Obsidian Base file.
 Set `OBSIDIAN_PUBLISH_BASE` to a `.base` path, or use one of the default names such as `Website/Public.base`.
 See `docs/content.md` for the content contract.

 To serve the production build locally: